 I understand that this doesn’t sound like a big event, but believe me, it was.
 Maybe it was not big in numbers, but it was big because it was happening.
 The event was mostly promoted on Facebook and spread itself by word of mouth advertising.
 This is how I found out about the Vučko Trail.
 A community way of thinking shows in the approach of this event.
 All together they created an indescribable vibrant atmosphere and a successful beginning for a promising follow up.

 I was thrilled to witness and experience this exciting day.
 It somehow opened my eyes as well.
-I realised that I look at things from a total different perspective.
-Not only have I been brought up and raised in a flat country, this country of mine also is extremely well organised.
-I know that most Bosnians wish that their country would be a bit more like mine, but because of where I come from, I look at it in a different way.
+I realized that I look at things from a total different perspective.
+Not only have I been brought up and raised in a flat country, this country of mine also is extremely well-organized.
+I know that most Bosnians wish that their country would be a bit more like mine, but because of where I come from, I look at it differently.
 I can not imagine what it would be like to live in Bosnia and Herzegovina, but the people here can neither imagine what it’s like to live in The Netherlands.
 You could say that there will always be a gap.
-Maybe that gap will makes it hard to really connect with people on a deeper level.
+Maybe that gap will make it hard to really connect with people on a deeper level.
 But I think it’s actually a beautiful thing that gives you the opportunity learn about each other and yourself.
 Exchange and combine the different views of life will be challenging, but also great fun.

-Of course I also came along because it was another opportunity to be in the mountains.
-Instead I spend the entire day in a hotel looking at them, waiting, writing and chatting.
+Of course, I also came along because it was another opportunity to be in the mountains.
+Instead, I spend the entire day in a hotel looking at them, waiting, writing and chatting.
 I knew how beautiful it was up there, two weeks before I already hiked through that beautiful mountain landscape.
 On that day I actually met a guy who was running and scouting spots for the Vučko Trail.
 So, yes I should have run up as well, or at least walk.
-I could have enjoyed the spectacular view from Bjelašnica, but instead of worrying about the things I should have or could have done, I decided to enjoy the fact that I was there and witnessed the second Ultra Marathon held in BiH from the hotel balcony.
+I could have enjoyed the spectacular view from Bjelašnica, but instead of worrying about the things I should have or could have done, I decided to enjoy the fact that I was there and witnessed the second Ultra Marathon held in Bosnia and Herzegovina from the hotel balcony.